Pereira-Romeo/My_lib/README.md

 for an exemple of how to compile with this library, take a look a the Makefile at the root.

+### Using inside a project
+Copy all these files, change the main in main.c to your convenience. put your source file inside the src dir and to the SRC var in the Makefile of the root if they are in a sub folder of src (or anywhere else).

+The src folder is made for all .c files.
+The include folder is made for all .h files.

 # Known Issues (work in progress)